 We need to view email as a tool with equivalent functionality to other collaborative tools such as instant messaging and discussion threading.
 When we realize that email does not have to be the junk-laden, graphic-heavy, inbox-stuffing bane of our existence and take it back to it’s roots of simple, concise messages we can get it under control and finally make it productive again.

 What do you think?
 Does email have a future for you?
-Are you ready to make it productive again?
-Come over to the Productive Professionals community (productivity-coaching.mn.co) and share your thoughts.
+Tell me what you think in the comments.